Chow Ka Wa: Hong Kong 08

-Chow made a return to the First Division in the 2006–07 season, joining Hong Kong 08, which was formed by a team of young players to let them gain match experiences before competing in the 2008 Olympics qualifiers.
+Chow made a return to the First Division in the 2006–07 season, joining Hong Kong 08, which was formed by a team of young players to let them gain match experience before competing in the 2008 Olympics qualifiers.
 He was given plenty of match-playing chances although there were many wingers at the team.
 However, the club was relegated and was dissolved after the season.

 Although many players and coaches joined newly promoted side Workable, Chow did not follow them and joined Third Division side Shatin, meaning he would miss the First Division for the second time.

 Shatin

 Chow joined Third Division side Shatin in the 2007–08 season.
-As a third-tier club, however, Shatin had many players with First Division playing experience, including Lee Wai Man who was the current most capped Hong Kong national team record player, Ng Yat Hoi, Kwok Yue Hung and so on.
-With an exceptionally strong squad in the league, Chow helped Shatin claim the league title without dropping any points in all 15 matches, meaning they had also gained promotion to Second Division.
+As a third-tier club, however, Shatin had many players with First Division playing experience, including Lee Wai Man, who was the most-capped Hong Kong national team player back then, Ng Yat Hoi, Kwok Yue Hung and so on.
+With an exceptionally strong squad in the league, Chow helped Shatin claim the league title without dropping any points in all 15 matches, meaning they had also gained promotion to the Second Division.
 At the same time, Shatin also won the Junior Shield title in the season.

-Chow stayed at the club as Shatin were aiming at promotion to the First Division for their first time in club history.
-He continued to make a great impact in the team and eventually helped the club achieve their season goal as they claimed the league title with only losing one match in 18 matches.
+Chow stayed at the club as Shatin were aiming at promotion to the First Division for the first time in club history.
+He continued to make a great impact in the team and eventually helped the club achieve their season goal as they claimed the league title with only one loss in 18 matches.
 On the other hand, Shatin successfully defended their Junior Shield title, defeating Sham Shai Po 2–0 in the final.
 Chow played 90 minutes in the match, providing one assist in the match.

 He followed the team and made a second return to the First Division in the 2009–10 season.
 However, since Shatin bought several new players to strengthen their squad, Chow's match-playing chances were therefore reduced.
 Shatin failed to avoid relegation to the Second Division as they placed 2nd at the bottom of the league.
 Chow also left the club after the season.

 Pontic

-Chow made his third leave from the First Division as he joined Second Division side Pontic in the 2010–11 season.
-As a key member in the team, he only missed one game throughout the season, helping the club gain promotion to the First Division.
+Chow made his third departure from the First Division as he joined Second Division side Pontic in the 2010–11 season.
+As a key member of the team, he only missed one game throughout the season, helping the club gain promotion to the First Division.

 However, since Pontic failed to find sponsors, they lacked sufficient funds to run the club.
 As a result, Pontic announced they refused to promote to the First Division.
 Soon later, Pontic was punished and had their club qualification cancelled, meaning that they were not able to compete in every league and cup organised by the Hong Kong Football Association.
 Chow became a free agent afterwards.